-Employers often make the headlines over their policy on staff wearing a poppy in the workplace.
-We set out the myths and realities for employers over the emotive and sometimes controversial issue of employees displaying poppies at work in the lead-up to Remembrance Day on 11 November.
+Employers sometimes make the headlines over their policy on staff wearing a poppy in the workplace.
+We set out the myths and realities for employers over the emotive and sometimes controversial issue of employees displaying poppies at work in the lead-up to Remembrance Day on 10 November.

 Wearing symbols in the workplace

-Meanwhile, Republic of Ireland and West Bromwich Albion footballer James McClean, who grew up in a staunchly Republican area of Londonderry, chooses not to wear the poppy symbol that other players wear on their shirts around this time.
+For many years, Stoke City and Republic of Ireland footballer James McClean, who grew up in a staunchly Republican area of Londonderry, has chosen not to wear the poppy symbol that other players wear on their shirts around this time.

 1. Myth – belief in the importance of wearing a poppy is a “philosophical belief”